Low, High, List Price: How Much Should You Offer on a House?

 • Any improvements that have been made (think kitchen renovation, adding a deck to the backyard, or finishing a basement)

 These factors will be weighed in comparison with other homes in the neighborhood and surrounding area to determine a property’s value.
-Specifically, an agent will look at recently sold homes in your area that are as similar as possible to yours, giving an accurate idea of what buyers are willing to pay in the current market.
-The listing agent will help the seller determine an asking price for the home based on current market conditions, adjusted up or down for any unique conditions or features (good or bad) in your home.
+An agent will look at recently sold homes in the immediate area that are similar to the one they’re listing to get an accurate idea of what buyers are willing to pay in the current market.

 So, what are market conditions?

 In short, a seller’s market is characterized by low inventory and high demand, meaning that there are not enough homes for sale to match the number of willing buyers.
-This leads to multiple-offer scenarios, bidding wars and, often, homes selling for more than their listing price.
+This leads to multiple-offer scenarios, bidding wars, and often, homes selling for more than their listing price.

-A buyer’s market is the opposite: There are tons of homes for sale, and buyers are spoiled for choice — if one potential home doesn’t work out, no problem, because there are plenty more where that came from.
+A buyer’s market is the opposite: There are tons of homes for sale, and buyers are spoiled for choice — if one potential home doesn’t work out, no problem because there are plenty more where that came from.
 In this scenario, real estate prices can fall.

-A balanced market falls in between, and occurs when buyers can generally find the house they want at a reasonable price and sellers tend to accept reasonable offers.
+A balanced market falls in between and occurs when buyers can generally find the house they want at a reasonable price, and sellers tend to accept reasonable offers.
 Prices tend to be stable in a balanced market.

 • Jason Bragg